ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/10-singularity-containers.md

 >
 > Try running the Python 3.8.2 image.
 What happens?
 >
-> Try running some simple Python commands...
+> Try running some simple Python statements...
 >
 > > ## Running the Python 3.8.2 image
 > >